 2. Run the following command to unzip the package:

 '''

 unzip awscliv2.zip

 '''

 3. Then run the following command to run the install program.
-By default, the files are all installed to sudo ./aws/install

-/usr/local/aws-cli, and a symbolic link is created in /usr/local/bin.
+By default, the files are all installed to /usr/local/aws-cli, and a symbolic link is created in /usr/local/bin.